 Additionally, there's the SmartByte app, which lets you prioritize how your bandwidth is being used.
 Dell also has a convenient prompt from its MaxxAudio Pro app that, once you plug in headphones, will let you choose which output or input you'd like to use.
 The typical Windows 10 bloatware consists of apps like Netflix, McAfee Security and Dolby Access.

 With an 8th Gen processor and GTX 1050 Ti GPU, the Dell G3 15 Gaming packs a lot of power inside its smooth, slim interior.
-For just $849, you also get solid battery life and some pretty decent speakers to blast your favorite Spotify playlist.
+Starting under $700, you also get solid battery life and some pretty decent speakers to blast your favorite Spotify playlist.
 Unfortunately, the laptop's dull display and low-travel keyboard hold it back.

 If you're willing to drop some extra cash, consider the Lenovo Legion Y520 ($1,249), which offers a faster SSD, better graphics performance and some useful gaming software.

 Otherwise, the G3 15 Gaming is an affordable gaming rig that can handle most mainstream games.